Stockyards station

-St. Clair–Old Weston GO Station (also referred to as St. Clair) is a planned commuter train station in Toronto, Ontario, Canada.
-It will be an infill station on the Kitchener line of GO Transit located between Bloor GO Station and the future Mount Dennis station.
-The station is one of five GO stations to be built as part of the SmartTrack Stations Program to adapt regional commuter service for urban public transit.
-The construction contract was awarded in 2022; construction is to start in January 2024 for completion in March 2029.
+Stockyards is a planned railway station in Toronto, Ontario, Canada.
+It will be an infill station on the Union Pearson Express located between Mount Dennis station and Bloor GO Station.
+The station is one of five stations to be built as part of SmartTrack's station program to adapt regional commuter service for urban public transit.
+The construction contract was awarded in 2022.

-In late 2025, Metrolinx proposed that St. Clair–Old Weston be serviced by the Union Pearson Express rather than the Kitchener line.
+Originally named "St. Clair West" in the original May 2014 SmartTrack proposal, and later "St. Clair–Old Weston" in June 2016, the station was renamed "Stockyards" by Metrolinx in August 2026.
+The station is named after The Stockyards, the northeastern quadrant of The Junction neighbourhood where it will be located.
+It was originally planned to be served by the Kitchener line of GO Transit.
+However, in late 2025, Metrolinx proposed that the station be served by the Union Pearson Express instead of the Kitchener line in order to guarantee 15-minute or better service frequencies along the latter.
 Construction of the station is scheduled to begin in 2026 with completion in 2031.

 Description

 The station will be located on the west side of Union Street, north of St. Clair Avenue West between Weston Road and Old Weston Road.
 The station's main building will be located at the east side of the railway right-of-way at the south end with a second station building at the north end.
 A TTC bus loop will be located between the two buildings, and will have a Wheel-Trans bay.
 All three will be accessed from Union Street.
 A tunnel, accessible by stairs and elevators, will run under the tracks from each of the two station buildings to access the island platform and two side platforms.
 One side platform is between two tracks; the other is on the west side of the right-of-way.
 There will two pedestrian paths at each end of the side platform along the west side of the right-of-way; the north-end path leads from Weston Road and Gunns Road while the south end path leads from Weston Road and St. Clair Avenue.

 There are multiple railway tracks passing through the station site.
 The eastern-most track is used by CP Rail and has no platform.
 The station design allows for an additional CP Rail track to be added on the east side of the right-of-way.